Copyrighting Plants

 One of my favorite quotes goes something like this, “always be yourself, unless you can be Batman, then be Batman.”
-Well, when it comes to copyrighting weeds, I would rather be Batman.
+Well, when it comes to copyrighting noxious weeds, I would rather be Batman.

 Copyright Lawsuit